peerreynders/solid-start-todomvc-kcd-v2/README.md

 - For more customized error responses a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) can be thrown.
 For more details see [`respondWith`](https://github.com/solidjs/solid-start/blob/main/packages/start/server/server-functions/server.ts).
 - Server side errors resulting from an action will always attach to the corresponding `Submission` and will not propagate further into the client side application; they have to be explicitly re-thrown to propagate to the nearest `ErrroBoundary`.

-Note also that `TodosPage` uses [`Navigate`](https://start.solidjs.com/api/Navigate) to correct an incorrect URL or to redirect to the login when it detects that no user session is available.

 ### NewTodo Support
 <a name="new-todo-support"></a>